qzhuae/MarkdownNotes/HUMA1000B.md

 Before you submit your assignment, pay attention to the description.

 Philosophy is better with the dialogue and interaction.
+No question from readings.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTA3MTg0MjksMTQ1NzIwMTU3OCwxMT
+eyJoaXN0b3J5IjpbMTA5NzYzNzc5MywtMTIxMDcxODQyOSwxND
-A3ODM5MzQyXX0=
+U3MjAxNTc4LDExMDc4MzkzNDJdfQ==
 -->